sin-ying-lin/sin-ying-lin.github.io/_posts/2022-08-02-PatientPerspectives.md

-We can tell that the RDQ treatment outcome scores were more relavent to patient perceived improvement than patient satisfaction.
+We can tell that the RDQ treatment outcome scores were more relevant to patient-perceived improvement than patient satisfaction.
 It's probably because most people who could stay until the end were generally satisfied with the program (We'll see if it's true when visualizing the data, or you can simply do a count table to see how people rate the program in general.)

-Postive mental health has the strongest relationship with patient perceived improvement.
-The second strong one was well-being, the third coping abilities, the fourth symptom reduction, the fifth functioning.
+Positive mental health has the strongest relationship with patient-perceived improvement.
+The second strong one was well-being, the third was coping abilities, the fourth was symptom reduction, and the fifth was functioning.
 Surprised?

 Let's also take a look at the average change scores.